-The 2004 inspection of the LUCs at LF044 found the fence and signs to be in excellent physical condition.
+The 2005 inspection of the LUCs at LF044 found the fence and signs to be in excellent physical condition.
 There is no evidence to suggest that the property is being used for other than industrial purposes.
 Both gates were locked, and the Environmental Flight keeps a copy of the keys.
-Photographs 5 and 6 of Appendix A are of the south and north access gates to LF044.
+Photograph 4 of Appendix A shows the warning sign at the north access gate, and photograph 5 shows the warning signs on the fence and behind the south access gate.
+Shaw E&I installed the sign behind the south access gate in early 2005.
 The gates are in excellent physical condition, and warning signs at each gate are clearly visible.